OfficeDev/Word-Add-in-Angular2-StyleChecker/README.md

 * More Office Add-in samples at [OfficeDev on Github](https://github.com/officedev)

 ## Copyright
-Copyright (c) 2016 Microsoft Corporation.
+Copyright (c) 2016 and 2020 Microsoft Corporation.
 All rights reserved.